Riding your bike is a wonderful thing, but discomfort as a result of a sub-par bike fit or setup will totally undermine your enjoyment.

 A good pair of road mitts (or full-finger road cycling gloves in the winter) or mountain bike gloves will help with handlebar comfort too.
 They’ll typically have extra padding strategically placed to absorb vibration and shocks and protect the nerves in your palms, while still keeping your grip.
 Your hands will also be protected if you have a crash.

 Our guide on what to wear on a bike ride takes you through everything you need to know.

 They’re pricey to swap, but properly fitting shoes that suit your foot profile, whether road cycling shoes or mountain bike shoes, can make a lot of difference to ride comfort – not just in your feet but right up your legs and into your hips.

-If your feet are wallowing around in your shoes, you’re not going to pedal as efficiently as you might, and badly aligned feet can show up in pain further up the legs and into the hips.
+If your feet are wallowing around in your shoes, you’re not going to pedal as efficiently as you might, and badly aligned feet can cause IT band and hip pain.

 If you need to screw down the closures tightly for your feet to be held in place, this can put a lot of pressure on the top of your midfoot, which again can become uncomfortable and cause cramps.

 Conversely, too tight a shoe will squeeze your feet, potentially restricting blood flow and could cause cramps.

 Recognising this, some brands make wide-fit as well as standard-fit versions of some of their shoes, although make sure you need this because it could exacerbate the twisting problem noted above.

 Also, as mentioned above, make sure that your cleats are set up optimally.
 A pro bike fit should help here.